wittend/rm3100-runMag/README.md

 # rm3100-runMag

-# [ Notice: Using the setup in this repository is STRONGLY deprecated! ]
+# [ Notice: The documentation of this project is being substantially updated ]
-### [ It may still work, but the environment used here is strongly preferred and supported: https://github.com/wittend/mag-usb -dave ]
+### [ The newer vesion of code for working with TAPR the sourced magnetometers PSWS DASI project can be found at: https://github.com/wittend/mag-usb -dave ]

 This is a program intended to assist in testing the PNI RM3100 geomagnetic sensor.